Godofh3ell/revdeck/readme.txt

 # Released: June 27, 2023

 == Copyright ==
-StreamVid WordPress Theme, Copyright 2019-2023 jwsuperthemes.com.
+revdeck WordPress Theme, Copyright 2019-2023 revdeck.com.
-StreamVid is distributed under the terms of the GNU GPL.
+revdeck is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by